telerik/xaml-docs/controls/radgridview/populating-with-data/loading-data-from-xml.md

 # Loading Data from XML

-In order to bind the __RadGridView__to a XML you will need to convert the XML to a collection and then to bind that collection using the __ItemsSource__property of the __RadGridView__.
+In order to bind the __RadGridView__ to a XML you will need to convert the XML to a collection and then to bind that collection using the __ItemsSource__ property of __RadGridView__.
 This tutorial will show you how to do this.

 The final result should look like the snapshot below: